Trump faces 'uncomfortable conversations' with world leaders at summit

 Trump’s refrain of "jobs, jobs, jobs" has been a cornerstone of his presidency — and his constant quest for a good deal will be on display in Europe.

-The goal, National Economic Council Director Gary Cohn said, "is to work with our partners to jumpstart the world economy” which has been "too weak for far too long."
+The goal, said Gary Cohn, director of the National Economic Council, "is to work with our partners to jumpstart the world economy” which has been "too weak for far too long."

 While Trump and key figures in the West Wing, like Steve Bannon, have pushed for a protectionist and nationalistic mindset on trade, there have been few trade threats the administration has made good on so far.